Quality Improvement Agency

 The Quality Improvement Agency (QIA) was a non-departmental public body of the United Kingdom government whose remit was to support those institutions that provide education, but which are not schools or universities.
 This covers a broad range of institutions, ranging from further education colleges, prison education to workplace training and various other types of education and training.

-The QIA was created in March 2006 from the Learning and Skills Development Agency (LSDA).
-The majority of the assets and liabilities of the Quality Improvement Agency were transferred to the Learning and Skills Improvement Service, a new not for profit, sector owned improvement body for the Further Education sector on 1 October 2008.
+The QIA was created in March 2006 from the Learning and Skills Development Agency.
+The majority of the assets and liabilities of the QIA were transferred to the Learning and Skills Improvement Service, a new not-for-profit, sector owned improvement body for the further education sector on 1 October 2008.

 Staff

-There was one chair of trustees during the lifetime of QIA, Sir Geoffrey Holland.
+There was one chair of trustees during the lifetime of the QIA, Sir Geoffrey Holland.

 The QIA had two chief executives - Andrew Thomson and Dr Kate Anderson.